spacebotwar/server-perl/docs/_posts/2014-02-07-coffee-script.md

 or egg'!

 The parser is built upon the Jison API which is in turn based on the API for Bison.
-(see [https://github.com/zaach/jison]).
+[see github/zaach/jison](https://github.com/zaach/jison).
 From the readme.
 'Jison takes a JSON encoded grammer ... and outputs a Javascript file capable of parsing the language described by that grammer'.
 What does that mean exactly?